Danit251/AI-project/README.md

 python3 -m venv env
 source env/bin/activate
 ```
-A dedicated file that will update the required libraries and runs the program with its default parameters:
+A dedicated file that will update the required libraries (you can check them over Dependencies section) and runs the program with its default parameters:
 ```python
 run.sh
 ```